-You might also know that heat pumps – traditional and ductless alike – are capable of providing heat in the winter and air conditioning in the summer.
+You might also know that heat pumps – traditional and ductless alike – are capable of providing heat in the winter and air conditioning in the summerLink opens in a new tab.
 They are built similarly to air conditioners, but they feature a reversing valve, which enables them to operate backward by pulling heat from outdoor air and depositing it into your home during cold months.

 The major difference between regular heat pumps and ductless systems is that air is introduced to the interior via a built-in air handler, eliminating the need for ductwork.
 A small opening in the wall allows pipes and wires to pass between the indoor and outdoor units, and multiple indoor air handlers can connect to a single outdoor condenser, allowing for whole-house heating and cooling with no ducts required!

 If a ductless HVAC system sounds good to you, consider the many benefits that await.

 The average ducted system causes up to a 40 percent drop in efficiency due to air leaks and poor insulation.
 In contrast, the energy losses associated with ductless heating and cooling is around 1 to 5 percent.

 Ductless systems also tend to be better at heating your home when the temperature drops outside compared to traditional heat pumps.
 Expect consistent indoor comfort, even if it gets down to 14 degrees F or lower.

 More Capabilities with Less Intrusion Than Window Units

 Bulky window air conditioners commandeer the window they’re installed in, blocking the view and preventing you from opening the window when the weather is nice.
 In contrast, ductless systems are compact and stylish, with an inconspicuous location high on the wall.